• Skip to main content

 define(‘DISALLOW_FILE_EDIT’, true);

-It can then simply be enabled (replace ‘true’ with ‘false’) whenever you need to edit files yourself.
+It can then be enabled (replace ‘true’ with ‘false’) whenever you need to edit files yourself.

 5. Block brute force attempts

-Brute force login attempts are when hackers throw a massive number of potential username and password combinations at your WordPress site in order to gain access.
+Brute force login attempts are when hackers throw many potential username and password combinations at your WordPress site to gain access.

-These aren’t always successful, but there’s a chance they might get in, and such attacks can impact the performance of your site considerably.
+These aren’t always successful, but there’s a chance they might get in, and such attacks can considerably impact your site’s performance.

-WordPress allows unlimited login attempts by default, but that makes it vulnerable to brute force attacks.
-There are several plugins you can use to mitigate this, such as Login Lockdown.
+WordPress allows unlimited login attempts by default, making it vulnerable to brute-force attacks.
+You can use several plugins to mitigate this, such as Login Lockdown.

-Installing a plugin of that kind will block visitors once they’ve made a specific number of failed login attempts and should keep brute force hackers at bay.
+Installing a plugin will block visitors once they’ve made a specific number of failed login attempts and should keep brute-force hackers at bay.

 6. Use long, complex passwords